wagtail/wagtail-live/docs/howto/webhook_receiver.md

 After choosing an input source, we need to handle webhook connections with it.

 The [`WebhookReceiverMixin`](../reference/receivers/webhook_receiver_mixin.md) is designed for that purpose.
-It makes the following assumptions about the input source:
+It makes the following assumptions:

-- It sends new updates using POST requests,
+- The input source sends new updates using POST requests,
-- It expects to receive an HttpResponse `OK` after sending our site a new update.
+- The input source expects to receive an HttpResponse `OK` after sending our site a new update.

 ### Define a `webhook url`

 First, let's define the `webhook_url` that the input source uses to send us new updates.

-The base path of this url is `/wagtail_live/`.
+The base path of this URL is `/wagtail_live/`.
 We need to specify an additional path parameter that is specific to an input source.

 To do so, we need to define the `url_path` and `url_name` attribute on our receiver like this: (you will want to replace any occurrence of `input source` in this guide by the actual name of the input source.)